2025 Events

 William Root House

 In the 19th century, the first person called to investigate a suspicious death was the coroner, oftentimes an elected official with little to no medical training.
-Hannah and William Root's eldest son, Willie Root, served as Cobb County coroner from 1883 to 1887.
+Hannah and William Root’s eldest son, Willie Root, served as Cobb County coroner from 1883 to 1887.
 A pharmacist and medical school graduate, Willie Root had a curious relationship with death: serving in gruesome Civil War field hospitals, experiencing personal loss within his family, and witnessing tragic crime scenes as coroner.
 This program is restricted to guests 18 years or older.
-By purchasing a ticket you acknowledge that you understand this program will include violent adult themes.
+By purchasing a ticket you acknowledge that you understand this program will include discussions about death.
 Tickets for this program are $15 per person and must be purchased in advance.

 Victorian Funeral Flashlight Tours